-However we do intend to undertake climate-related scenario analysis before the next CDP reporting cycle .
+We expect to undertake climate-related scenario analysis at some point in the near future.
 This will in the first instance involve our Group Energy and Environment Manager working with the other members of the Responsible Business Working Group to develop an understanding of the requirements and TCFD guidance on undertaking climate related scenario analysis.
 This will then be presented to the Responsible Business Committee to determine the most appropriate way in which to undertake the analysis and modelling of impacts on our business strategy.